Holy Laughter ('Laughing in the Spirit') | Slain in the Spirit | Falling Out | 'Drunk in the Spirit' — Yes? No?

 - •• This never occurred in the biblically recorded ministries of the great apostles Peter and Paul — or of any other apostles, either!

 - •• In the Bible, those who fell, fell before the LORD or an angel, not man!
-Paul fell before Jesus.
+Paul fell before Jesus on the road to Damascus.
 John on the Island of Patmos fell before the glorious Lord Jesus.
 No man pushed them ... no man prayed for them to fall ... no one stood behind to catch them.

 - •• In Revelation 1:17-19, John fell before the resurrected, glorified Jesus.
 Jesus had John get right up and got him busy writing down the Revelation.
 John was lucid, alert, awake.
 Jesus did not leave John lying down on the ground.